 “So what are you going to write about instead of what you told me?”
 Todd asked.

-“I’m writing what the police thought about what each witness said they saw.
+“I’m writing what the policeman’s opinion was when each witness told him what they saw.
 I made up what they said they saw.
 I got started on it in class this morning.”

 “Okay, let’s get to it, ‘eh?”